-File name Description Comments licence.tif, or licence.pdf (licence_cc-by.pdf [deprecated] A deposit licence scanned and saved as an uncompressed TIF or PDF file, 23 or when issued digitally stored in PDF form.
+File name Description Comments licence.tif, or licence.pdf (licence_cc-by.pdf [deprecated] A deposit licence scanned and saved as an uncompressed TIF or PDF file or when issued digitally stored in PDF form.
 A signed (physical or electronic) deposit licence accompanies all depositions.
+All scanned licences and documents should follow the Requirements for Scanned Hard Copy Material in Appendix 3.

-24 Previously the type of licence was documented in the file name alongside the CMS, but now is solely documented within the CMS.
-Any extensions to the licence, or explanations of the characteristics, should be stored in an ancillary file (suitable for preservation) with a name that adheres to the file naming policy 22 , e.g.
+Previously the type of licence was documented in the file name alongside the CMS, but now is solely documented within the CMS.
+Any extensions to the licence, or explanations of the characteristics, should be stored in an ancillary file (suitable for preservation) with a name that adheres to the file naming policy e.g. licence_addendum.txt.
+Additional copies of this information are stored in the 'uploads' area of the CMS, and documented in the 'licences' section. manifest.txt A list (with checksums) of all objects within the AIP.
+Based on the standardised checksum file output, and can be read by other software.